CZ-NIC/knot-resolver/modules/policy/README.rst

   .. code-block:: lua

-     -- mirror all queriesm, keep handle so we can retrieve information later local rule = policy.add(policy.all(policy.MIRROR('127.0.0.2')))
+     -- mirror all queries, keep handle so we can retrieve information later local rule = policy.add(policy.all(policy.MIRROR('127.0.0.2')))
      -- we can print statistics about this rule any time later print(string.format('id: %d, matched queries: %d', rule.id, rule.count)